web-testing-software/icL/standard/README.md

 # About standards

-I have planned to write the standard for language icL in 3 languages: engish, russian and moldavian.
+I have planned to write the standard for language icL in 2 languages: engish and russian.

 # Requests